duyanhnguyen-daniel/BasicImageProcessing_MATLABGUIapplication/README.md

 ## Usage
 Click on 'Run' in the Matlab Guide to run the application.

 In the application, click on the 'Load Image' button to open an image.

 Set the parameters for the selected function using the input boxes or slider.

 Select an image processing function by clicking the equivalent button.

 The processed image will be displayed in the output section.

 ## License
+Industrial Machine Vision course at Falculty of Sustainable Design Engineering

 ## Contact
-If you have any questions or feedback, please contact the developer at email address nguyenanhduy22101998@gmail.com.
+If you have any questions or feedback, please contact the developer at email address nguyenanhduy22101998@gmail.com